 The fondest childhood memories of pizza I have are from Chuck-E-Cheese.
-The grease, the tokens, the religious fervor with which I worshiped that weird rodent mascot; it all brings back the first moment of bliss in which pizza is distilled into a child’s life.
-The pacifying equality of pizza in a busy home on a week night is without question.
+The grease, the tokens, the religious fervor with which I worshipped that weird rodent mascot; it all brings back the first moment of bliss in which pizza is distilled into a child’s life.
+The pacifying qualities of pizza in a busy home on a week night is without question.

 That diatribe aside, what I mean to suggest is this: talking to children about maintaining a healthy diet and eating a colorful, well-rounded meal is essential to the growth of educated, forward-thinking, diabetes-preventing humans.
 Learning good habits early on will help make healthy habits come naturally.
 However, kids like pizza.
 Adults like pizza.
 Humans like pizza, and so do raccoons, and bears, and ants.
 We want our literacy efforts to be paired with things that children like, which is why story times have themes in the first place.
 What will catch a child’s eye, so that they will pay rapt attention, follow along, work on memorization, and engage their imaginations?